callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 2.  `4,100476,3,15,0.30,2.00,ENU` The comma separated values are the values of parameters specified by the manufacturer for this message type, identified by their position.
 Where data are not available, an empty space is left e.g.`4,100476,,,0.30,,ENU` such that position is not lost.
 In this case the values are number of transducers on instrument, instrument serial number, number of beams recording, number of cells, blanking distance (m), cell size (m) and coordinate reference frame.
 3. `*0F`is an optional checksum in hexadecimal, calculated by bitwise exclusive OR of the ASCII characters between the `$` and `*`

-For more information on NMEA, see the pdf guide from the pynmea2 library https://github.com/Knio/pynmea2/blob/master/NMEA0183.pdf
+For more information on NMEA, see the pdf guide from the pynmea2 library https://github.com/Knio/pynmea2/blob/master/NMEA0183.pdf this package performs a number of useful functions, including checksum calculation and NMEA string parsing.

 The second row:

 `$PNORS1,112318,113108,0,2A4C0002,13.8,1497.3,0.00,226.4,18.0,0.00,-1.5,0.00,63.305,0.00,11.83*7F`

-Specifies more constants including sound speed and temperature.
+Specifies more constants: date (mmddyy), time (hhmmss), error code, status code, battery voltage (V), sound speed (m/s), heading standard deviation (deg) heading (deg), pitch (deg), pitch standard deviation (deg), roll (deg), roll standard deviation (deg), pressure (dBar), pressure standard deviation (dBar), temperature (C).

 After this there are multiple rows beginning $PNORC1, one for each sample taken.

 `$PNORC1,112318,113108,1,2.3,0.083,0.113,-0.039,64.0,63.3,63.4,86,82,75*5D`

-The columns of this data following the talker string are as follows: date (mmddyy), time (hhmmss), cell number, cell distance from transducer, vel head 1, vel head2, vel head3, return amp head 1, return amp head 2, return amp head 3, correlation head 1, correlation head 2, correlation head 3.
-Distance in m, Speed in m/s, amplitude in dB, correlation in %.
+The columns of this data following the talker string are as follows: date (mmddyy), time (hhmmss), cell number, cell distance from transducer, velocity head 1, velocity head 2, velocity head 3, return amp head 1, return amp head 2, return amp head 3, correlation head 1, correlation head 2, correlation head 3.
+Distance in m, velocity in m/s, amplitude in dB, correlation in %.

 The python script `tele_checker.py` reads these text files and plots the beam amplitude and correlation for each dive in groups of 10 ensembles.
 Each plot typically covers 40 - 60 minutes of data.
 These plots are saved as in png format with file names `tele_amp_NNNN_X.png` and `tele_cor_NNNN_X.png` where NNNN is the dive number and X the chunk number.
 Plots below show examples from a deployment in oligotrophic waters with good quality data.